leiradel/qrc1/README.md

 ### QR Code Version 11

+1. Include the files `src/qrc11_rom.asm` and `src/qrc11_ram.asm` in your project; the former can be in ROM but the later must be in RAM
 1. Implement the same routines for your platform as the version 1
 1. Set the byte at `qrc11_message` to the message length (maximum 251 bytes)
 1. Write the message bytes after the length